 there was every reason to buy a premium product.
 Better product, more edge.
 Even if

 a big ERP vendor promised something equivalent sometime soon, people thought, we need to start getting the edge now.
+Now, belief in supply chain software has ebbed, and there

 are plenty of good-enough products on the market.
 Most users